pret/pokefirered/README.md

  - **Level band:** Pokémon stop gaining experience if they become too overleveled compared to the rest of the team.
 Rare candies also stop working.
  - **Level scaling:** Wild and trainer Pokémon levels increase based on the player's party Pokémon levels and badge count.
  - **Gen 4 Pokemon, Moves, Abilities, & Items:** Most Gen 4 Pokémon in Gen 1-3 families (e.g. Munchlax, Weavile) are added, with Gen IV HG/SS learnsets and abilities.
 Many Gen IV moves and abilities aren't implemented properly, and instead placeholder effects.
 The full Pokémon list at the bottom of this page.
  - **New TMs and learnsets:** 60+ TMs are added to the game.
 Non-TM Egg moves and level 40+ moves are now also learned at level 1.
-TMs can teach moves that were previously only learnable via breeding or TMs.
+TMs can teach moves that were previously only learnable via breeding or move tutors (NOTE: this is not currently supported for all moves, fix coming soon).

 Other changes:
  - Faster movement and text.
 Hold B to use normal walking speed.